jmarcosdias/healthy/README.md

 #### Contact requests
 ##### As a Registered User I want to be able to manage my contact requests.

+Logged as User1 do the following:
+1. Click My Contact Requests.
+You should be redirected to thr My Contact Requests page.
+2. Click Add Contact Request, fill the form.
+Note that all fields are mandatory and contact date must be a future date.
+Click Add Contact Request.
+You should be redirected to the Contact Requests page.
+3. Confirm you can see the request you just added and also a message saying "Successfully added contact request!".

+Logged as another user (for example a User2 you might want to create, or a superuser), do the following:
+1. Try to add a contact request with thr same Contact Date and Contact Timeslot of the contact request you created with User1.
+2. You should see a message saying "Failed to add contact request.
+Please ensure the form is valid!" and then at form validation you should see another message in the timeslot field saying "Sorry but this time slot is already booked.
+Please try another day or another time slot.".
+3. Try another day or another time slot that is not yet booked and you should be able to save the contact request.

+Logged as User1 do the following:
+1. In the request you created, click Edit.
+You should be redirected to the Edit Contact Request page.
+2. Confirm you can see the message "You are editing a contact request".
+3. Try to Update Contact Request by fillig an invalid value in each field at a time.
+You should see the corresponding message accordingly to the field you are trying to fill with an invalid value.
+4. Fill all the fields with valid values and click Update Contact Request.
+You should be redirected to the Contact Requests page.
+5. Confirm you can see a message saying "Successfully updated contact request!" and your request is correctly updated.
+6. In the request you created/updated, click Delete and then click Delete.
+You should be redirected to the Contact Requests page.
+7. Confirm you can see the message "Contact request deleted!" and that you cannot see the request you just deleted.
+8. Now try to add a contact request with invalid values in some fields.
+Try different combinations of invalid values.
+9. You should not be able to add this request with invalid values and should see the corresponding message at form validation level.
+You should see one message at a time, so that you can end up fixing all the invalid values and then you should be able to add this request.
+10. Try again to add a contact request with invalid value and then Click Cancel.
+You should be redirected to the Contact Requests page and you should not see the invalid request you tried to add in step 10.

 #### Newsletter signup form
 ##### As a Site User I want to be able to subscribe to and unsubscribe from the newsletters.